How To Select A Beginner Surfboard

 So you finally rode your first wave and are hooked on surfing!
 Chances are, you probably rented or borrowed your board and now it’s time you had your own.
-This handy guide beginner’s surfboard guide will walk you through selecting the best surfboard for your needs, and the most important factors in choosing a surfboard.
+This handy guide beginner surfboard guide will walk you through selecting the best beginner surfboard for your needs by showing you the most important factors in choosing your first surfboard.

 What is your experience level: Beginner, Intermediate, or Advanced?

 - Beginner: You have never tried surfing, or maybe have only gone a few times.
 You want to really learn how to ride waves and start out on the right foot.
 If this is you, we suggest you learn to surf on a longer-size board or a board with more floatation (such as a longboard surfboard or soft top surfboard).
 These are wide, stable, wave-catching boards perfect for small days to learn with lots of flotation.
 The pros make riding a short board look too easy in surf movies, but don’t be fooled into thinking that you can just hop on a small surfboard and suddenly hack and do airs with the best of them.
 Surfing is a lifelong pursuit, and choosing a small board to start will translate to a long, hard struggle.
 Learn the basics on a funshape or longboard, and then transition to a smaller board once you get a feel for the ocean and riding and catching waves.